Embedded-BDI/embedded-bdi.github.io/pages/mydoc/unsupported_features.md

 <br>

-Because this project is based on [Jason](http://jason.sourceforge.net/wp/), it is important to list some of features available on Jason that have not yet been implemented in Embedded-BDI.
+Because this project is based on [Jason](http://jason.sourceforge.net/wp/), it is important to list some of the features available on Jason that have not yet been implemented in Embedded-BDI.

 Some of the unsupported features are: